Manage a Translated Space

 In Scroll Translations, you have access to a language picker in the Scroll navigation bar.
 In Confluence page view, you can see how the page content changes to reflect the selected language.

-In Scroll Documents, the language picker is found in the Document toolbox and enables you to switch to a translated version of the page.
+In Scroll Content Manager, the language picker is found in the Document toolbox and enables you to switch to a translated version of the page.
 Selecting a language automatically redirects you to the corresponding translation.

-If you want to share your translations on a public website, you can use Scroll Viewport.
+If you want to share your translations on a public website, you can use Scroll Sites.
 To learn more, see: Publish Translations

 Translation statuses